 Guidelines for the planning and organization of EATSA annual conferences

-The Euro-Asia Tourism Studies Association (EATSA) hosts its annual conferences alternating between locations in Europe (in even-numbered years) and in Asia (in odd-numbered years).
+The Euro-Asia Tourism Studies Association (EATSA) hosts its annual conferences alternating between locations in Europe (in odd-numbered years) and in Asia (in even-numbered years).
 Proposals to host the conference should first be presented to the EATSA Committee meeting; upon agreement by the Committee, the proposal(s) are then presented during the EATSA General Assembly at the conference of the previous year.
 If there are several proposals endorsed by the Committee, the final location is decided by vote during the Assembly.

 EATSA conferences are held in the summer, preferably in June or July.
 Conference organizers decide the specific dates of the conference after consultation with the EATSA Board.

-Preferably, EATSA conferences are held over a period of three days, ideally beginning on a Thursday and ending on a Saturday.
+EATSA conferences are usually held over a period of three days, ideally beginning on a Thursday and ending on a Saturday.
 Academic paper sessions constitute the main part of the conference.
-All presenters should be given sufficient time to present their work (with 30 minutes for the presentation and discussion of each paper being recommended).
+All presenters should be given sufficient time to present their work (15 minutes for presentation and 5 minutes for Q&A).
 When necessary, parallel sessions can be scheduled.

 All tourism scholars or practitioners with an interest in European, Asian Tourism or Global Tourism may participate in EATSA conferences.
 For participants who are not yet members of EATSA, the annual membership fee will be added to the conference fee.

 Each year’s conference organizer sets the conference fee after consultation with the EATSA Board.
 The fee should be modest and should only be used to reimburse the organizer’s expenses (such as for receptions and meals, venues, conference support staff, production of conference proceedings, and the company visit) as far as they are not covered by other sources.
 The additional fee for non-members (see previous point) needs to be transferred to EATSA after the conference within two months after the conference.
-Fees for students should be half of those for other participants.
+Fees for students should be half of those for other participants and may exclude extra conference events such the local tour and conference dinner.
 When the conference is held in an emerging or developing country, the organizer may set reduced fees for local participants in consultation with the EATSA Board.

 Conference organizers are strongly encouraged to investigate alternative sources of finance, such as support from their home institutions or external sponsors.

-All accepted papers are to be included in full length in the EATSA conference proceedings which are distributed to all conference participants.
-The proceedings should not be registered as a publication with an ISBN number to avoid problems with future publications in journals or books.
+All accepted papers will be included in full length in the EATSA conference proceedings (with ISBN), which are distributed to all conference participants.
+The author(s) may also indicate upon registration, if she/he/they wish to only have their abstracts published in the conference proceedings.

-EATSA conference organizers are strongly encouraged to publish selected papers as part of a journal special issue of edited book.
-The usual practice within EATSA should be to publish selected conference papers in a special issue of a scientific indexed journal.
+EATSA conference organizers are strongly encouraged to publish selected papers in the EATSJ.
 Conference organizers may also explore additional or alternative publication opportunities after consultation with the EATSA board.

 Experience has shown that the paper submission deadline may be reasonably set to a date 3-4 months prior to the conference.
 EATSA also recommends not extending the submission deadline and mentioning this in the Call for Papers to signal to authors that the deadline needs to be kept to have their work considered for the conference.

-Note that a short Call for Papers should be sent to the Board for review and consultation by February prior to the conference.
-A full Call should be circulated by May.
-The paper submission deadline is suggested to be by the end of July at the latest.
-The review process should be organized during the month of August.
-Organizers are strongly encouraged to provide final acceptances for papers by 15th September at the latest, as many participants will require visas for travel or agreement from their institution for financial support to attend the conference.
+Note that a short Call for Papers should be sent to the Board for review and consultation and a full CFP should be circulated by January.
+The paper submission deadline is suggested to be by the end of April at the latest.
+The review process should be organized during the month of May.
+Organizers are strongly encouraged to provide final acceptances for papers by 15th May at the latest, as many participants will require visas for travel or agreement from their institution for financial support to attend the conference in June.

 For each EATSA conference, an organizing committee needs to be created.
-It should include several members of the hosting institution who are willing and able to provide continuous support for the planning and organization of the conference and at least one member of the EATSA Board.
-Additionally, members of other local academic institutions may also be invited to join the organizing committee.
-It is also expected that a member of the EATSA Direction Board and Advisory Board be part of the conference organizing committee.
-It is recommended that the organizing committee is constituted early and that its members are announced in the final Call for Papers.
+It should include several members of the host institution who are willing and able to provide continuous support for the planning and organization of the conference and at least one member of the EATSA Board.
+Additionally, members of other academic institutions, research collaborators, local municipality or industry networks, may also be invited to join the organizing committee.
 The committee needs to be in place before the paper submission deadline.

 All paper submissions that reach the conference organizers before the submission deadline need to be reviewed on an anonymous (double blind) basis.
-Two reviews per paper are needed for both competitive track and workshop track submissions, and one review is needed for PhD track submissions.
+One to two reviews per paper are recommended.

 After the decisions on paper submissions have been made, authors must be informed about the outcomes immediately.
 All notifications of acceptance or otherwise should be sent to the authors at least two months before the conference.
 Authors of accepted papers are invited to revise their work based on reviewer comments and re-submit their final paper versions that are being included in the conference proceedings.
 Revisions should be requested to be submitted no later than three weeks after acceptance notifications.

 Participants need to be asked to register and transfer the conference fee in advance of attending the conference.
+If this is not possible, payment could also be made directly at the conference venue.
 Conference payment may be supported by the payment function at the EATSA website in collaboration with the EATSA webmaster.

 Conference registration needs to open when authors are notified about the acceptance of their papers, at the latest.
 Authors of accepted papers should be directed on how to register and be informed that the inclusion of their papers in the conference program is conditional on their registration and the transfer of the conference fee.
 A deadline for registration needs to be set accordingly and advertised on the conference/EATSA website.
-Conference information is made available on the EATSA website.
-The organizing committee may decide to develop an additional independent conference website.
+Information is made available on the EATSA website: the conference website should be linked to the EATSA website and vice versa.

 Once the authors of accepted papers have registered, the conference program can be devised.
-Conference sessions should be created separately for the competitive, workshop and PhD tracks and grouped around common themes.
+Conference sessions should be created and grouped around common themes.